Long-term care insurance carrier comparison

 A decade ago, dozens of insurers sold long-term care insurance.
 Since then, most exited the individual market — including MetLife, John Hancock, Prudential, Unum, CNA, and Transamerica — as claims and interest-rate pressures reshaped the industry.
 A few carriers now do most of the new business, alongside a growing set of hybrid (life or annuity combined with long-term care) options.
 The carriers below are the ones actively writing new policies.

-Carriers actively writing new long-term care or hybrid policies in 2026.
 Product availability varies by state, age, and health — a licensed agent confirms what you qualify for.
+Ratings and scores last verified July 31, 2026; see each carrier's profile for the source and date behind its specific rating.

 How to read insurer ratings